hannobraun/cnc-mill/README.md

 I'm currently operating under the assumption that an open-loop control system using stepper motors will be used, for cost reasons.

 There is a huge number of options available.
 A lot of them are pricy enough to take up the majority of the available budget.
-For that reason, I've focused on lower-priced options.
+For that reason, I'm focusing on lower-priced options.

 TinyG control boards, which include steppers drivers, but lack something to control the spindle: